 Backcrossing and early plant culling will enable to avoid undesirable traits and generate populations amenable to modern agronomical practices.

-NAM populations are being generated using 75 wheat accessions from the diversity panel from different continents and two Australian varieties, Gladius and Scout, as recurrent parents.
-Altogether the NAM population will be composed of 100-150 subpopulations, each of 100-200 lines to give a total population of over 10,000 lines.
+The NAM population was generated by crossing 73 wheat accessions from the diversity panel from different continents and two Australian varieties, Gladius and Scout, as recurrent parents.
+Altogether the NAM population is composed of around 150 families, each of 20-24 lines to give a total population of over 3,000 BC1F4 derived lines.

 Langridge P and Fleury D (2011) Making the most of “omics” for crop breeding.
 Trends in Biotechnology 29: 33.